huanwei/rocketmq-operator/README.md

 ** This is currently in v1alpha. **

+** By default, RoecketMQ Operator creates the storage with EmptyDir.

 ** Use this operator in production with Kubernetes [storageClass](docs/storageClass.md) **

 ## Getting started